-Should family be involved in the treatment process?
+Should the family be involved in the treatment process?

 Family support plays a large role in a successful treatment process.
 Many emotions experienced by the individual with a substance use disorder are rooted in the family system and need to be expressed as part of treating the disease.
 Family involvement can extend the benefits of treatment; however, it is important that family members also seek support for themselves.

 What should family members expect of their loved on after leaving treatment?